 3. Choose the ‘Select Your Institution’ option

 4. Select ‘Bradford College’ from the list of institutions.

 5. Enter your College IT username and password.

 Gale eBooks is a collection encyclopedias and specialized reference materials covering a wide range of subject and curriculum areas including Arts and Humanities, Child Care studies, Fashion, Business and Finance, Tourism and much more.

 Click on the link “Login via your home institution” ;

 Enter your College username and password.

 Dawsonera, the e-book platform which hosted some of our e-book collection is no longer accessible due to the parent company going into administration in June 2020.
-The majority of titles that were on Dawsonera have been transferred to VLeBooks You can access these by logging into VLeBooks using your College IT username and password or by searching for the title on the Library Catalogue
+The titles that were on Dawsonera have been transferred to VLeBooks You can access these by logging into VLeBooks using your College IT username and password or by searching for the title on the Library Catalogue